dylan-lang/opendylan/documentation/intro-dylan/source/why-dylan.rst

 by the language runtime.
 This reduces the complexity of source code, eliminates the need of keeping reference counts for shared objects, and prevents most memory allocation bugs and a major source of memory leaks.

-Over the years, garbage collection has gained a reputation for inefficiency.
-A large, object-oriented LISP program performed terribly compared to hand coded, micro-optimized assembly, and a good portion of the blame was placed on garbage collection.

-Times have changed, however.
-Garbage collection technology has improved.
-Processors speed has increased enormously.
-Most importantly, however, the standard practice of the industry has changed, and large commercial software is now built in C++.

-No good benchmarks exist for the relative performance of large C++ systems (greater than 15 thousand lines of code or so), and similar systems *designed from the ground up* to use garbage collection.
-The benchmarks which do exist typically test the performance of relatively small pieces of code -- small enough that one programmer can optimize the overall usage of memory -- or have compared a good system without garbage collection to a direct reimplementation of that system using a garbage collector.
-Overall, no one seems to know just how fast GC is, relative to a typical large C++ program.
-It *is* known, however, that good
-GC code uses different designs than non-GC code, and often spends less time needlessly copying data.

 Why Not Dylan?
 ==============